rinocloud/rinocloud-matlab/README.md

 If you don't want to do this, enter 'no'.

-Remember to change the API Token back after you have finished running the tests, as all the test data is deleted periodically.

 ### Authentication

 To get your API token; sign into your Rinocloud project and go to the 'Integrations' page.
 Its